Us Against the “Almost”

 “Key.
 Look at me,” Kato said, his tone caught somewhere between exasperation and reassurance, but enough to get Anarchy to face him, “This doesn’t have to fucking mean anything.
 You’re my best friend, it doesn’t change shit.
 Yeah, okay, I sucked you off once.
 So what?”

 Anarchy sighed at the memory and pinched the bridge of his nose.
 ‘So what.’
 He supposed it could have stopped there: Could have stayed as a one night stand and a ‘so what’...But it didn’t.
-It’d been less than two weeks before it happened again, before that October evening where Kato had kept tossing glances across the post-show club; had gotten goading and flirtatious and murmured “‘Thena just left with Wendy.
+It’d been less than two weeks before it happened again, before that October evening where Kato had kept tossing glances across the post-show club; had gotten goading and flirtatious and murmured “‘Thena just left with Astra.
 So, ya know.
 We have the apartment to ourselves tonight,” as he passed Anarchy on the way to the door.
 And Anarchy had followed him out.

 And for months it had worked, them being like that: It was casual and occasional and meaningless; readily interrupted by Kato's on-again-off-again with Leucosia, and Anarchy had stood steadfast in the concept that he was just experimenting.
 He was straight but confused, surely: His past had fucked his brain up somehow—crossed some wires—and now he was just feeding into it all to snap himself out of it.
 That made sense, of course it made sense: At some point he’d get over it, manage to undo whatever had happened to make him all...queer.
 And Kato all but laughed in Anarchy’s face every time he insisted that at some point their whole thing would have to stop because he’d eventually fix himself.

 Of course, though, Kato had been in the right: It didn’t happen.
 Anarchy was still as-of-yet-“uncured” that evening in 2016; after Kato finally split with Leu, a little before the release of their third album, a few months after they’d rescued the kid off that bridge railing.
-Athena had forgone returning home from the studio in order to do some celebratory post-recording clubbing, and left Anarchy and Kato to their own devices.
+Athena had forgone returning home from the studio in order to do some celebratory pre-release clubbing, and left Anarchy and Kato to their own devices.
 They’d easily taken hold of the late-spring heat in the nighttime air and brought it into the apartment with them: Ended up making out like teenagers against the breakfast bar; open mouths and roaming hands…

 “I’m just working stuff out,” Anarchy said, somewhat defensively, “I’m, like, bicurious at best.”